Renty Taylor

 Renty Taylor (c.
 1775 – after c.
-1866), also known as Papa Renty, was an African man of the 18th and 19th centuries.
-Born in the Congo Basin, he was captured and enslaved and brought to the United States and sold as a slave.
-He worked on the cotton plantation owned by Benjamin Franklin Taylor.
-He was one of the subjects of the oldest known slave photos, which were taken by Joseph T. Zealy under the supervision of Harvard biologist Louis Agassiz in March 1850, whose ideas were used to support the enslavement of Africans in the United States and promote white supremacy.
+1866), also known as Papa Renty, was a man born in the Congo Basin.
+He was captured and brought to the United States, where he was sold as a slave.
+He worked on a cotton plantation owned by Benjamin Franklin Taylor (1791–1852).
+He was one of the subjects of the oldest known photographs of slaves, which were taken in March 1850 by Joseph T. Zealy under the supervision of Harvard biologist Louis Agassiz, whose ideas were used to support the enslavement of Africans in the United States and promote the now-discredited theory of scientific racism.

 Biography

-Renty Taylor was born around 1775 in the Congo; his birth name is today unknown.
+Renty Taylor was born around 1775 in the Congo Basin; his birth name is unknown.
 He was captured by slave traders and arrived in New Orleans on a Spanish slave ship around 1800.
-He was eventually purchased by Col. Thomas Taylor (1743–1833) during the early 1800s and he eventually made his way to the "Edgehill" plantation at Columbia, South Carolina.
-Renty Taylor was proud of his African roots and using a Webster’s Blue Back Speller, he taught himself to read despite laws against it and he also taught it to other African-American slaves.
-Reading would have been risky, even dangerous, for slaves because of anti-literacy laws in the United States.
+He was eventually purchased by Col. Thomas Taylor (1743–1833) during the early 1800s and he eventually made his way to the Edgehill plantation at Columbia, South Carolina.
+Using a Webster’s Blue Back Speller, he taught himself and other slaves how to read, despite anti-literacy laws in the United States.

+In the 1834 evaluation of Thomas Taylor's estate, enslavers assigned Renty a monetary value of $300; he was subsequently moved with his daughter Delia to the plantation of Benjamin Franklin Taylor (1791–1852), who was the son of Thomas Taylor.

-In March 1850, Louis Agassiz commissioned daguerreotypes, described as "haunting and voyeuristic" of the enslaved Renty Taylor and Taylor's daughter Delia Taylor to further his arguments about black inferiority.
-They are the earliest known photographs of slaves.
-Agassiz left the images to Harvard and they remained in the Peabody Museum’s attic until 1976 when they were re-discovered by Ellie Reichlin.
+In March 1850, Louis Agassiz commissioned daguerreotypes of Renty Taylor and his daughter Delia Taylor.
+These are the earliest known photographs of enslaved people in the United States.
+Agassiz left the images to Harvard University, and they remained at the Peabody Museum until 1976 when they were re-discovered by Ellie Reichlin.

-In 1852, Renty and his daughter's names appeared on a probate inventory of Benjamin Franklin Taylor's slaves.
-He eventually took on the name Renty Taylor sometime after the American Civil War ended in 1865.
+In 1852, Renty and Delia's names appeared on a probate inventory of Benjamin Franklin Taylor's slaves.
+He eventually took on the name Renty Taylor sometime after the end of the American Civil War.
 It is unknown when he died and it is also unknown if he was ever freed, although he disappeared from records around 1866, which was three years after Abraham Lincoln had passed the Emancipation Proclamation.